atahanyild/nodejs-boilerplate/README.md

 ## nodejs-boilerplate
-Hey, this is my personal Node.js -Express, Mongoose, Session-based Authentication" boilerplate to clone and start working right away.
+Hey, this is my personal Node.js -Express, Mongoose, Session-based Authentication- boilerplate to clone and start working right away.

 **To start working**